MIRRORS capture the intelligent aesthetics and aspirations of KRAFTWERK, JOY DIVISION and ORCHESTRAL MANOEUVRES IN THE DARK.

 Special thanks to Debbie Ball at Create Spark and Skint Records

-‘Lights and Offerings’ is released on CD and double vinyl by Skint Records.
+‘Lights and Offerings’ is released as a CD, double vinyl LP and download by Skint Records.

 MIRRORS’ suits by Gresham Blake Ltd, Brighton